 Oxford has numerous bike shops.
 Some offer discounts for University staff or take part in bike schemes.

-You can find second-hand bikes for sale in Dailyinfo.
+You can find second-hand bikes for sale on the OxBikes or Dailyinfo websites.

 Unfortunately, bicycle theft is quite common in Oxford.
 Buy a lock and always lock your bicycle to an immoveable object!
 The University's Cycle Security pages offer tips on safety and security including discount offers on lights and locks.